-The MetroLink project will provide a north-south urban railway service that will run between Swords and Sandyford, connecting key destinations including Dublin Airport and the City Centre along the 26km route.
+The MetroLink project will provide a north-south urban railway service that will run between Swords and the south city, connecting key destinations including Dublin Airport and the City Centre along its route.

 A large proportion of the route will be underground, including where it passes under the important city centre area and Dublin Airport.
-The underground section will terminate in the south city area, where the metro will connect to, and run southwards on, the existing Luas Green Line.
-The Luas Green Line will be upgraded to metro standard as part of the project.
+The underground section will terminate in the south city area, where the metro will be aligned for a future connection to the existing Luas Green Line.
+In advance of the future connection of the metro system to the Luas Green Line, the existing Green Line will be upgraded on a phased basis to provide additional passenger capacity.

-There will be a total of 25 stations (including 15 new stations), 3,000 additional Park and Ride spaces, and a journey time of approximately 50 minutes from Swords to Sandyford.
+At the current stage of design, it is envisaged that MetroLink will include 15 new stations, 3,000 additional Park and Ride spaces, and a journey time of approximately 25 minutes from Swords to the city centre.